How Drones are Used to Enhance Physical Security in 2021

 The challenge is to bolster physical security without any significant increase in operational costs.
 This is where drone security systems come in and help organizations build a robust security infrastructure.
 Drone security systems are particularly useful in monitoring large open and semi-open spaces like the storerooms, parking lots, stadiums, etc. Drones are particularly useful for those businesses operating in remote areas or locations that are hard or slow to access.

-Scylla AI-powered technology is trained to effectively operate on drone cameras with non-static environments and backgrounds.
+Scylla AI-powered Drone Security System is trained to effectively operate on drone cameras with non-static environments and backgrounds.
 We use proprietary algorithms to enable smart digital zooming and lightning fast detection to operate at larger distances and run smart surveillance.

 24/7 Surveillance with Drones